samtron1412/docs/tech/it/os/unix/linux/linux.md

 - `/lib` : The Lib directory contains kernel modules and shared library images required to boot the system and run commands in root file system.
-- `/lost`+found : This Directory is installed during installation of Linux, useful for recovering files which may be broken due to unexpected shut-down.
 - `/media` : Temporary mount directory is created for removable devices viz., media/cdrom.
 - `/mnt` : Temporary mount directory for mounting file system.